uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/powr.rst

       :class: sectiontitle

-   An example of how to use powrcan be found in the oneMKL installation directory, under:
+   An example of how to use powr can be found in the oneMKL installation directory, under: